microsoft/CameraTraps/megadetector.md

 If you want to run scripts from this repo, but you won't actually be running MegaDetector, you can install a lighter-weight version of the same environment by doing the following:

 1. Install [Anaconda](https://www.anaconda.com/products/individual).
 Anaconda is an environment for installing and running Python stuff.
 2. Install git.
-If you're not familiar with git, and you are on a Windows machine, we recommend installing [Git for Windows](https://git-scm.com/download/win).
+If you're not familiar with git, we recommend installing git from git-scm ([Windows link](https://git-scm.com/download/win)) ([Mac link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)).

 The remaining steps will assume you are running at an Anaconda prompt.
 You will know you are at an Anaconda prompt (as opposed to run-of-the-mill command prompt) if you see an environment name in parentheses before your current directory, like this: